 Take a look at what your dog will get from including tripe in their diet:

 Green tripe is high in heart-healthy unsaturated fats, nearly 50% of the total fat in tripe is unsaturated.
 These fats provide quality, long-term energy and increase healthy HDL (high-density lipoprotein) cholesterol.

 Tripe promotes healthy digestion by ensuring there are sufficient digestive enzymes in your pet's digestive system with a balance of good bacteria and essential fatty acids.
 It can even helps your dog's digestion and improve leaky gut syndrome.

 Green tripe also contains partially-digested greens, unlocking nutrients that may have been unavailable if your dog or cat ate the grass that the cow (or other grazing animals) did.
 The pre digested green matter is brimming with nutrients.
 Adding green tripe to your furry friend's diet can definitely improve the dog's gut health.

 Calcium and Phosphorus

-All dogs require manganese, but if you feed a raw diet then it is even more crucial because manganese is typically found in fur, and feathers, and as an additive of commercial dog foods.
-When you feed a raw diet, the mineral is often overlooked.
-However, one of the main green tripe benefits is that it contains ample manganese.
+All dogs require manganese, but if you feed a raw diet then it is even more crucial because manganese is typically found in fur and feathers and as an additive of commercial dog foods.
+Commercially prepared green raw tripes blends are well known for their manganese levels.